 This section includes commissioning measures or requirements in the construction documents (plans and specifications) for newly constructed nonresidential buildings.

-Commissioning measures or requirements should be clear, detailed and complete to clarify the commissioning process.
+Commissioning measures or requirements should be clear, detailed, and complete.
 These requirements should include:

 - The list of systems and assemblies commissioned.

 - Testing scope.

 - Roles and responsibilities of contractors.

 - Requirements for meetings.

 - Management of issues.

 - The commissioning schedule.

 - O&M manual development and training.

 - Checklist and functional test compliance document development, execution and documentation.

 - Roles of non-contractor parties (for information only).